isabella232/media-analytics.en-1/help/sdk-implement/validation/test1-standard-playback.md

     >[!NOTE]
     >
     >The playhead value should remain constant during the pause.

+    For call parameters and metadata, see [Test call details.](/help/sdk-implement/validation/test-call-details.md##ma-ad-pause-call)

 1. **Play main content for 10 minutes uninterrupted.**&nbsp; **Content Play**